fiftydinar/AM-GUI/README.md

 ## Acknowledgements

-Thanks to [Ivan](https://github.com/ivan-hc) and the [pkgforge community](https://github.com/pkgforge-dev) for their outstanding work building, managing and distributing AppImages on Linux.
+Thanks to [Ivan](https://github.com/ivan-hc) and the [pkgforge community](https://github.com/pkgforge-dev) for their outstanding work building, managing and distributing AppImages and other portable formats on Linux.

----
 ---

 ## License